 You know climate change is real—but you never know when you’ll be stuck at a family gathering with someone who doesn’t.
-Here are five common arguments often uttered by our science-challenged compatriots, and how to gently explain why they're dead wrong.
+Here are six common arguments often uttered by our science-challenged compatriots, and how to gently explain why they're dead wrong.

 1. “This is the coldest winter we’ve had in years!
 So much for global warming.”